Mike Rumph: Regular season

+Playoffs

-Post-NFL Career
+Post-NFL career

 In 2010, Rumph became an assistant coach for the Miramar Everglades, and then, for a brief time served as coach at the Miami Carol City Senior High School.
 Following that, he served as head coach of the American Heritage High School's varsity football team in Plantation, Florida until 2015.
 Prior to his departure from AHHS, Rumph had substituted a former Miami Dolphins player and coach Jeff Dellenbach in 2013.
 Afterward, he accepted a job on Mark Richt's staff at the University of Miami as the cornerbacks coach.

 Personal life

 Rumph and his wife Veronica used to operate a puppy store.
 Mike and Veronica have two children, Jalen and Sienna.